 Let us look at the Yamas first.
-The Yamas show us how to behave amongst each other in society, within our family and within ourselves.
+The Yamas show us how to behave amongst each other in society, within our family, and ourselves.

 Also Read>>> The Sutras of Patanjali

-Bramacharya means to observe self-restraint in all things.
-Practicing bramacharya in all facets of one’s personal and public life is a natural consequence of observing the previous yamas.
-There is no incentive to indulge in excesses when we realize we would only be commiting ahimsa.
-By observing satya in our thoughts and actions we have no reason to gratify excessive behavior.
-The practice of asteya encompasses all excesses: overeating is seen as stealing, overconsumption of goods and services can be viewed as taking from someone else.
-And when we do not expend energy in coveting things that do not belong to us, we are practicing bramacharya of the senses.
+The practice of asteya encompasses all excesses: overeating is seen as stealing, and overconsumption of goods and services can be viewed as taking from someone else.
+And when we do not expend energy in coveting things that do not belong to us, we are practicing the brahmacharya of the senses.

 The Yamas are general rules of societal behavior.
 Our society can function as a cohesive and peaceful organic system when everyone does their best to practice the yamas.

-Tapas is self-discipline that leads to a clearer sense of self and self-awareness.
-In the West there is a saying: “fake it ’til you make it.”
-Observe the Yamas earnestly, and over time greater sensitivity and awareness will be experienced.
+Tapas is a self-discipline that leads to a clearer sense of self and self-awareness.
+In the West, there is a saying: “Fake it ’til you make it.”
+Observe the Yamas earnestly; over time, greater sensitivity and awareness will be experienced.

 Santosha is to find contentment within yourself.
 Santosha will be experienced, over time, as the yamas are practiced.
-As we experience the positve effects of ahimsa and of aparigraha we find a peace of mind and a calmness.
+As we experience the positive effects of ahimsa and aparigraha, we find peace of mind and calmness.
 This is contentment.

 Saucha is practicing purity.
-We practice purity in body by observing kryias.
-We practice purity of mind with dharana and dhyana practices.
+We practice purity in the body by observing kriyas.
+We practice the righteousness of mind with dharana and dhyana practices.
 We practice purity of breath and spirit with pranayama practices.
-The practice of mantra chanting, mudras, and asana all contribute to purifying our body, mind and spirit.
+The practice of mantra chanting, mudras, and asana all contribute to purifying our body, mind, and spirit.

-The Niyamas illuminate the Path to self-awarenes individually and within a greater society.
-When we observe the niyamas and put our learning into action within the greater society, our world as a whole evolves and becomes better for everyone.
+The Niyamas illuminate the Path to self-awareness individually and within a greater society.
+When we observe the niyamas and implement our learning within the greater society, our world evolves and becomes better for everyone.

-One may conclude that if we individually, as world leaders or private citizens, corporate leaders or householders, do our best to practice the yamas and niyamas of yoga in our daily life, we are contributing to a better world and society.
+If we individually, as world leaders or private citizens, corporate leaders or householders, do our best to practice the yamas and niyamas of yoga in our daily life, we contribute to a better world and society.